logo

 Mikladalur Church – A Historic Transformation

-According to the inspection report dated June 12, 1860, a new church was built in 1859, marking the beginning of a new chapter for the parish.
+An inspection report dated 12 June 1860 confirms that builders completed a new church in 1859.
+This marked the beginning of a new chapter for the parish.

-In 1915, renovations began.
-Builders kept the original walls but raised them significantly, rebuilt the gables, and replaced the old slate roof with iron sheets.
-They plastered the exterior, installed wooden cladding inside, and added new windows—four large and one small on each side.
+Builders began renovation work in 1915.
+They kept the original stone walls but raised them significantly.
+Workers rebuilt the gables and replaced the old slate roof with iron sheets.

-The tower, made from timber, was clad with iron and topped with an iron spire featuring a weather vane, giving the church its distinctive silhouette.
+Carpenters constructed a timber tower, covered it with iron, and crowned it with an iron spire and weather vane.
+This feature gave the church its distinctive silhouette.

 Consecration of the Renovated Church

-On December 15, 1915, Provost Fr.
-Petersen consecrated the newly renovated church.
-Among those attending were local residents, former Norðoyar priest Absalon Joensen, the County Governor, and the commander of the Danish naval vessel “Beskytteren,” which transported the officials to the ceremony.
+On 15 December 1915, Provost Fr.
+Petersen consecrated the renovated church.
+Local residents attended the ceremony, along with former Norðoyar priest Absalon Joensen and the County Governor.
+The commander of the Danish naval vessel Beskytteren transported the officials to Mikladalur for the occasion.

-Today, Mikladalur Church serves the villages of Mikladalur and Trøllanes, preserving both its historical structure and its spiritual role in the community.
+Today, Mikladalur Church serves the villages of Mikladalur and Trøllanes.
+The building preserves both its historical structure and its important role in the spiritual life of the community.

 Contact & Parish Details